Andrews54757/FastStream/README.md

 - This player will not function with DRM protected content.
 This is intended.
 Please be mindful of how you use this tool.
 FastStream should not be used to infringe copyright.
 - This player is still a work-in-progress.
 Please report any bugs to the Github issue tracker here: https://github.com/Andrews54757/FastStream/issues
 - For your privacy, this extension **does not collect telemetry**.
 Nor does it require additional resources from the internet to function.
 It will work fully offline.
 Feel free to browse the codebase on Github.
-- **We take accessibiliy concerns seriously**.
+- **We take accessibility concerns seriously**.
 If you need accommodations not available in the latest version, please contact us and we will work on it ASAP.
 Also, please feel free to submit feature requests or suggestions on the Github issue tracker!

 ## Browser compatibility
 Tested using Chrome and Firefox.
 Other chromium based browsers (such as Edge) will also likely work.